spareproject/random-scripts/README.md

 spawncamping-ninja
 ==================
 ##################
+not again

+was going to port this all to c but thats even more time wasted not finishing this thing yet again had the random password crypt / decrypt working then forgot the total fail of never trying this using file input with multiple lines grep ignores \n 0a so regutting the original clean version of crypt.sh to accomodate it

+i was only doing this to play with networking using burner lists of entry / exit nodes over an encrypted udp connection which gets pretty complicated if your spewing data over random ips / ports and never recieving a reply from the same location or sending one out over the same node + port knock session / key exchange authentication already done a lot of theory crafting on this and netcat reads line by line so spewing this out over the network is easy still never scripted a public / private key so probably going to look into that

+the whole crypting a file is only to fix the lulz unencrypted keys all over the place problem i rebuild archiso atleast every sunday and really want this in there by then so regurgitating this idea back into yet another language is fail i even broke the original version that actually did one liners but i could write this in my sleep so /shrug

+still basing the entire thing on compression adds alot of complexity to knowing when youve bruteforced the original string

+and still havent found a way to pump dnscrypt over tor without multiple nodes or telling the kernel to allow outbound traffic to be redirected to localhost which sounded like a bad idea going to random pick a dnssec/dnscrypt enabled resolver on boot torsocks should work but it doesnt like the original request being pumped through as udp and fails

+ive been raging at this thing for hours so the codes probably not that friendly

+##################
-still has one random [ that should be an r but food

-crypt.sh - default with out additions
-random_crypt.sh - takes input against random key pick to increase password length random_decrypt.sh - split of the above because debug
+still has one random [ that should be an r but food crypt.sh - default with out additions random_crypt.sh - takes input against random key pick to increase password length random_decrypt.sh - split of the above because debug